Queen Latifah discography

 Queen Latifah is an American rapper, jazz/blues singer, and actress.
-Born Dana Owens, also known as Sadot X, is a recording artist, she has released seven studio albums, six of which were hip hop-influenced albums and two that were all-singing jazz-influenced albums.
+Born Dana Owens, she has released seven studio albums, six of which were hip hop-influenced albums and two that were all-singing jazz-influenced albums.
 She has released a total of twenty-three singles as well.
 She has been given the title the "Queen of Jazz Rap".

-Latifah released two albums, All Hail the Queen and Nature of a Sista, before leaving all-female rap group JJ Fad, to only moderate success after breaking through with her 1993 album, Black Reign.
+Latifah released two albums, All Hail the Queen and Nature of a Sista', before breaking through with her 1993 album Black Reign.
 Black Reign received a gold certification in the United States, reaching number 60 on the Billboard 200 albums chart, and number 15 on the US R&B chart.
 The album has sold 491,000 copies in the United States.
-After a five year hiatus, she released Order in the Court on June 16, 1998.
+After a five-year hiatus, she released Order in the Court on June 16, 1998.
 The album was a disappointment, selling only 100,000 copies in the United States.
 After, Latifah released a greatest hits compilation entitled She's the Queen: A Collection of Hits.

 Latifah once again found success in 2004 with her fifth studio album, The Dana Owens Album.
 The album was a success, charting at number 16 on the Billboard 200 albums chart.
 In 2007, Latifah released her sixth studio album, Trav'lin' Light through Flavor Unit/Verve Records.
 In 2009, Latifah released her seventh album, Persona through Flavor Unit/Universal Records.